Avalara is a tax-compliance software package that integrates with many business applications, including DEAR.

 You can recognise customers, customer addresses, and single sales as tax-exempt in Avalara.

 If you have tax-exempt customers set up in Avalara, you need to enter the Customer Name from DEAR in the customer's exemption record in Avalara, so that all sales in DEAR will reflect the customer's tax-exempt status.

 - On Avalara, go to Exemptions and create a new or edit an existing customer.

 - In the Customer Code field, enter the customer name from DEAR.
 Make sure that the customer name is entered exactly how it appears in DEAR.

-- Add an exemption for the customer using either the Add an exemption or View Exception > Add an exemption button.
+- Add an exemption for the customer using either the Add an exemption or View Exemptions > Add an exemption button.

 Once you've set up the exemption record, all further sales in DEAR from the tax-exempt customer will have zero tax calculated.

-NOTE: If you need assistance in setting up your customer's exemption records in Avalara, you may check out the following article from the Avalara Help Center: https://help.avalara.com/001_Avalara_AvaTax/000_AvaTax_Update/Manage_Exempt_Customers_Using_AvaTax_Exemptions.
+NOTE: If you need assistance in setting up your customer's exemption records in Avalara, you may check out this article in the Avalara Help Center.

 Set Tax-Exempt Customer Addresses

 DEAR allows you to specify customer addresses as tax-exempt.